3 men charged after alleged looting of flooded home in Maugerville | CBC News

 The men, who are all in their 20s, appeared in Burton provincial court on Monday and remain remanded in custody until later this week.

-Travis Hunt, 29, of Maugerville, Brandon Hatchard, 29, of Pert-Andover, and Chance Leslie, 25, of Middle Hainsville, are each charged with break and enter and possession of stolen property.
+Travis Hunt, 29, of Maugerville, Brandon Hatchard, 29, of Perth-Andover, and Chance Leslie, 25, of Middle Hainsville, are each charged with break and enter and possession of stolen property.

 Leslie faces a third charge of breach of probation.